ADVANCED RECOGNITION for BUSINESS DEGREE or PROFESSIONAL QUALIFICATION HOLDERS

 ICMA has recognised that there are senior managers who are not interested in becoming accountants.
 As such it has introduced a new certified qualification; the Certified Global Business Analyst (CGBA)® for those interested in finance and business analysis, but not interested in continuing further to become CMAs.

 To obtain the Certified Global Business Analyst (CGBA) professional qualification, participants undertake only the Strategic Business Analysis (SBA) module of the CMA preparatory program.
-It is open for those who have a degree or professional qualification in any business discipline (both accounting and non-accounting).
-Non-business degree holders and professionals also are eligible if they have over 5-years of business experience.
+It is open for those who have a degree or professional qualification in any business discipline (both accounting and non-accounting) and 5-years of business experience.
+Non-business degree holders and professionals also are eligible if they have over 10-years of business experience.